 Governance Committee Chair

 Rosemary Milew (California-Irvine)| email

-A native of California, Rosemary Milew earned her Bachelor of Science in biology from the University of California-Irvine.
+A native of California, Rosemary Milew earned her bachelor of science in biology from the University of California-Irvine.
 As a member of Delta Eta Chapter, she served as recording secretary and philanthropy chairwoman.
-After graduation, she moved to Chicago where she earned her Juris Doctorate degree from Loyola University of Chicago and her Master of Business Administration, with majors in strategy, marketing finance and analytical consulting from Northwestern’s Kellogg School of Business.
+After graduation, she moved to Chicago, Illinois, where she earned her juris doctorate degree from Loyola University of Chicago and her master of business administration, with majors in strategy, marketing, finance and analytical consulting from Northwestern’s Kellogg School of Business.

 Rosemary is currently vice president and general manager of the JuraLaw division of Law Bulletin Media.
 Prior to that, she worked at LexisNexis as vice president of sales for the U.S. Law School Market.

 Currently, Rosemary serves as a board member and Grants Committee chair of the McLaughlin Faith Foundation.
+Rosemary is also a certified Bar Method instructor.
 Rosemary resides in Chicago, Illinois, and is married to Dan Pilch.
-They enjoy spending time with their more than 23 nieces and nephews as well as sailing, skiing, exercising and traveling.
+They enjoy spending time with their more than 23 nieces and nephews as well as sailing, skiing, and traveling.

 Harriett Cogan (Indiana State)| email